Build Your Home

 - The funds from the loan must be placed in an escrow account that will be disbursed to cover construction costs.

-What is a USDA Single Close Construction Loan?
+What is a USDA One Time Close (OTC) Construction Loan?

-With a USDA single close construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it’s built.
+With a USDA OTC Construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it's built.

-How to Get a USDA Single Close Construction Loan
+How to Get a USDA OTC Construction Loan

-If you’d like to see whether you qualify for a USDA single close construction loan, connect with us.
-To get you started, we’ve outlined the steps and qualifications needed to help you understand the process.
+If you'd like to see whether you qualify for a USDA OTC Construction loan, connect with us.
+To get you started, we've outlined the steps and qualifications needed to help you understand the process.

 The Financing Process

-By sharing basic information about the home you want to build, we’ll work with you to see if a USDA single close construction loan meets your needs and whether you can get pre-approved for the loan.
+By sharing basic information about the home you want to build, we'll work with you to see if a USDA OTC Construction loan meets your needs and whether you can get pre-approved for the loan.

 Next we'll begin a more in-depth underwriting process to review your income, credit, ability to repay the loan, and other eligibility requirements.
 We'll also work with you and your builder to determine what the cost and timeline will be to build your home and finance it.